 This award recognizes a library that has developed an ongoing service, program or procedure of benefit to seniors and/or a design and organization of buildings or facilities that improve access and encourage use by seniors.
-The award will be presented biennially when merited.
+The award will be presented biennially (every two years) when merited.

 Any Canadian public, academic or special library is eligible for this award.